jaburns/NintendoSpy/README.md

 |    8    |    Not Connected    |
 |    9    |          8          |

-## Instructions for NeoGeo
+## Instructions for a Neo-Geo cable

 ### Wiring

-It is possible to simply solder 10 jumper wires onto each wire of the NeoGeo extension cable and be done, but since NeoGeo uses a standarded DB15 port we can build a cable with no soldering required.
+It is possible to solder jumper wires onto each wire of the extension cable, but since Neo-Geo uses a standarded DB15 port we can build a cable with no soldering required.

-1. Take the NeoGeo extension cable, wires, DB15 Breakout Board, DB15 Y adapter and optional headers you have acquired and put them together in this configuration (ignoring the fact that the cable pictured is actually an Atari cable):
+1. Take the Neo-Geo extension cable, wires, DB15 Breakout Board, DB15 Y adapter and optional headers you have acquired and put them together in this configuration (ignoring the fact that the cable pictured is actually an Atari cable):

 ![](https://raw.githubusercontent.com/zoggins/RetroSpy/master/docs/tutorial-images/ataricable.jpg)